$C^{1,\alpha}$-Regularity of Quasilinear equations on the Heisenberg Group: -regularity of weak solutions

 To proceed with the proof of Theorem \ref{thm:c1alpha}, we shall need the following technical lemma which is a variant of a lemma of Campanato \cite{Camp}.
-This is elementary but a fundamental lemma.
+This is a fundamental lemma which has been extensively used in the literature.
 We refer to \cite{Gia-Giu--sharp} or {\cite[Lemma 2.1]{Gia}} for a proof. \begin{Lem} Let $\phi :(0,\infty)\to [0,\infty)$ be a non-decreasing function and $A,B > 1, \alpha >0 $ be fixed constants.
 Suppose that for any $ \rho < r\leq R_0$ and $\epsilon>0$, we have

 then there exists a constant $\kappa_0=\kappa_0(\alpha,A,B)>0$ such that if $ \kappa < \kappa_0$, we have